 Some of the ones you like might be loved by everyone.
 Others might tickle your funny bone only.
 Whatever the case, there are lessons to be learned regarding exactly why you enjoyed that commercial, and these are lessons you can use to make your content better.

-The next time you see your next favorite commercial, ask yourself some of these questions.
+The next time you see your next favorite ad, ask yourself some of these questions.
 You might just end up discovering something about the way you (and all of us) think.

 It’s probably easy to pinpoint what that something was.
 Understanding why it worked can help inform your approach to your own content later on.
 Knowing yourself isn’t just some vapid phrase you see in a motivational poster; it’s a key factor in understanding how you, as a consumer, process advertising that’s being delivered to you.

 Sometimes you like ads because of how terrible they are.
 “As seen on TV” products are infamous for this.
-But sometimes you like ads not because of what they did laughably wrong, but because of the things they did right.
+But sometimes a commercial becomes your favorite ad not because of what they did laughably wrong, but because of the things they did right.

 That could be good writing, interesting visuals, spot-on celebrity endorsement, or a dog in kayak suspended from a hot air balloon.
 All the commercials you genuinely like have something you wish you could do with your own work.